Father of UK man in ISIL recruitment video tells of distress

 "Is he going to kill or is he going to do anything?"

-The BBC said Muthana, who told them his 17-year-old son Aseel had also gone to Syria, had been radicalised in Cardiff.
+The BBC said Muthana, who told them his 17-year-old son Aseel had also gone to Syria, had been radicalized in Cardiff.

 "I don't think that's Nasser talking, it's someone else is teaching him to talk like this because the attitude of Nasser is 100 percent completely different," he said.